madfrogsec/how-to-rsa/README.md

 # How to solve most basic RSA CTF's challenges

 I'll assume you're using some linux distro to solve challenges.
-Don't use Windows to solve crypto challenges.
+Don't use Windows <del>to solve crypto challenges</del>.

 ### RSA : How it works